wrizzzlerrr/Hackstory2023/README.md

 # Hackstory-ctd
 Team: Ctrl Alt Del
 Topic: Hate speech recognition model
+USP: platform to recognise hate speech and profanity
 # Hate Speech Detection Chrome Extension

 This project aims to create a Chrome extension for detecting hate speech using a machine learning model.
 The extension allows users to open a text file or enter text in the provided text box, and it predicts whether the text contains hate speech.